📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Step 5: Observe for Improvement

-Most fish show visible improvement within 3 to 5 days: increased activity, resumed feeding, reduction in redness or swelling, and new fin tissue beginning to appear as a translucent white edge.
-If no improvement is seen after 5 full days, discontinue Fish Zithro and consult an aquatic veterinarian.
+Most Bird show visible improvement within 3 to 5 days: increased activity, resumed feeding, reduction in redness or swelling, and new fin tissue beginning to appear as a translucent white edge.
+If no improvement is seen after 5 full days, discontinue Bird Zithro and consult an aquatic veterinarian.

 Step 6: Complete the Full Course

-Even if your fish looks better after 3 days, continue treatment for the full 5–7 day duration.
+Even if your Bird looks better after 3 days, continue treatment for the full 5–7 day duration.
 Stopping early allows surviving bacteria to regrow — potentially with resistance.

 Step 7: Post-Treatment Recovery